How to check your eligibility to study a Bachelor

 Should your institution have been given an ‘H-’ classification, it is not recognised in Germany and neither are any of the degrees offered by it.

 - Following this, you can confirm the recognition of your degree.
 This is possible by looking up your degree type and specific area of studies in the database of foreign higher education qualifications.
 First, go to ‘Suchen nach Abschlüssen’, then select the country, in which you attained your previous degree, from the dropdown list in the first text box (‘(Alle) Länder’).
 After this, you choose the degree type (‘(alle) Abschlusstypen’) and your area of study (‘(Alle) Studienrichtungen’) from the lists in the the text boxes below.
 When you have found your degree, click on the plus sign on the left.
 The pop-up window that opens up will show you, how your degree is classed in comparison to a German degree.
-If it at least equals a 3 or 4 year Bachelor (‘Bachelor 3j/4j’), you fulfil the basic requirements of German Master degree programmes and can apply for a BIC Pathway Programme.
+If it at least equals a 3 or 4 year Bachelor (‘Bachelor 3j/4j’), you fulfil the basic requirements of German Master degree programmes and can apply for a BIC Preparation Program.